rubyworks/lemon/README.md

 ### Running Tests

-Tests can be run using the `lemonade` command line tool.
+Tests can be run using the `lemons` command line tool.

-    $ lemonade test test/cases/name_case.rb
+    $ lemons test test/cases/name_case.rb

-Lemon utilizes the Ruby Test system to run tests, the `lemonade test` command simply passes off the running of tests to `ruby-test`.
-So the `ruby-test` command-line utility can also be used directly:
+Lemon utilizes the RubyTest universal test harness to run tests, the `lemons test` command simply passes off control to `rubytest` command.
+So the `rubytest` command-line utility can also be used directly:

-    $ ruby-test -r lemon test/cases/name_case.rb
+    $ rubytest -r lemon test/cases/name_case.rb

-Normal output is typical _dot-progress_.
+Normal output is typically a _dot progression_.
 Other output types can be specified by the `--format` or `-f` option.

-    $ ruby-test -r lemon -f tap test/cases/name_case.rb
+    $ rubytest -r lemon -f tapy test/cases/name_case.rb

-See [Ruby Test](http://rubyworks.github.com/test) for more information.
+See [RubyTest](http://rubyworks.github.com/rubytest) for more information.

 ### Checking Test Coverage

-Lemon can check test coverage by loading your target system and comparing it to your tests.
-To do this use the <code>lemonade coverage</code> command the utility.
+Lemon can check per-unit test coverage by loading your target system and comparing it to your tests.
+To do this use the `lemons coverage` command.

-    $ lemonade coverage -Ilib test/cases/*.rb
+    $ lemons coverage -Ilib test/cases/*.rb

 The coverage tool provides class/module and method coverage and is meant to as a "guidance system" for developers working toward complete test coverage.
-It is not an lines-of-code coverage tool and should not be considered a substitute for one.
+It is not a LOC (lines of code) coverage tool and should not be considered a substitute for one.

 ### Generating Test Skeletons

 Because of the one to one correspondence of test case and unit test to class/module and method, Lemon can also generate test scaffolding for previously written code.
-To do this, use the <code>lemonade generate</code> command line utility and provide the lib location or files of the scripts for which to generate test scaffolding, and the output location for the test scripts.
+To do this, use the `lemons generate` or `lemons scaffold` command line utilities.

+The `generate` command outputs test skeletons to the console.
+You can use this output as a simple reference or redirect the output to a file and then copy and paste portions into separate files as desired.
+The `scaffold` command will create actual files in your test directory.
+Other than that, and the options that go with it (e.g. `--output`) the two commands are the same.

+To get a set of test skeletons simply provide the files to be covered.

+    $ lemons generate lib/**/*.rb

+The generator can take into account tests already written, so as not to include units that already have test.
+To do this provide a list of teest files after a dash (`-`).

-    $ lemonade generate -Ilib test/cases/*.rb
+    $ lemons generate -Ilib lib/**/*.rb - test/**/*.rb

+Test skeletons can be generated on a per-file or per-case bases.
+By case is the default.
+Use the `-f`/`--file` option to do otherwise.

+    $ lemon scaffold -f lib/foo.rb

+The default output location is `test/`.
+You can change this with the `-o/--output` option.

-Generating test case scaffolding from code will undoubtedly strike test-driven developers as a case of putting the cart before the horse.
+Generating test case scaffolding from code will undoubtedly strike test-driven developers (TDD) as a case of putting the cart before the horse.
 However, it is not unreasonable to argue that high-level, behavior-driven, functional testing frameworks, such as Q.E.D. and Cucumber are better suited to test-first methodologies.
 While test-driven development can obviously be done with Lemon, unit-testing is more appropriate for testing specific, critical portions of code, or for achieving full test coverage for mission critical applications.

 ### Test Directory